So what’s with this crest / logo thing?

 Everyone is unique – no two people are exactly alike.
 Not even twins.
 Looks can be similar, but personalities always differ in some way.
 However, the great thing about social beings is that we generally are able to “fit” or integrate into a group that matches with our general view of the world and life.

 However, some do not find this as easy as others.

 I come from a heritage that is split and made up of two very different sides: Chinese and Caucasian / American.
 While this makes for a wonderfully rich cultural background, it does occasionally present it’s difficulties…but I digress.

 I chose the two feathers as the symbol to represent the two different racial/cultural backgrounds that make up who I am.
 Why feathers?
-Because on my mom’s side (caucasian), I actually have a small portion of American Indian heritage (Mohawk).
+Because on my mom’s side (caucasian), I even have a small portion of American Indian heritage (Mohawk or Blackfoot – stories differ in the family).
 Well, that and the fact that my older sister purchased a necklace with silver feathers on it, and she didn’t want them *heh*